SWEG-2014-EC-Batch/THE-IT-CROWD/FoP-II/Michael Getu/First Assignment/README.md

   - true if `tester` remains zero (no factors found).
   - false if `tester` has a different value (a factor was found).

-Please note that the given information has been rephrased while ensuring that it conveys the same meaning.